fischerscode/DockerFlutter/Readme.md

 One use case for this image is the build of Flutter Web Applications.

 ## Tags
-Currently every active branch of the [flutter repo](https://github.com/flutter/flutter) gets build.
+Currently every new branch and new tag of the [flutter repo](https://github.com/flutter/flutter) gets build.

-At least every hour the latest 30 commits are checked and the branches of those rebuild.
+Additionally at least every hour the latest 30 commits are checked and the branches of those rebuild.

 The every image in the [stable branch](https://github.com/flutter/flutter/tree/stable) is additionally uploaded with the latest tag.